Skip to main content

 In most cases, startups focus on growth and scalability with the goal being to develop a business model that can generate high profits.
 A smaller headcount usually leads to founders and key personnel wearing many hats.

-While you share CFO or Treasurer duties with other functions, consider investing in powerful accounting software to keep the information centralized.
+While you share CFO or Treasurer duties with other early-stage personnel, it's best to invest in good accounting software to keep the information centralized.

 As growth picks up, most of your finance team may be outsourced to specialist providers.
 As a startup, your main financial concerns are mostly: